Where to Stay in Puerto Natales, Chile

 Getting Oriented in Patagonia

-Patagonia is a HUGE area: it’s really an entire region, spread across two countries ~ both Chile & Argentina, in their southern-most tips.
-All three cities below are great places to base, as they’re close to many epic Patagonia adventures & “Bucket List” hikes.
+Patagonia is a HUGE area.
+It’s really an entire region, spread out over two countries ~ Chile & Argentina, at their southern-most tips.
+All three cities below are great places to stay, as they’re close to many Patagonia adventures.

 Overview of Puerto Natales Hotels